hrodrig/freqhub/README.md

 VALKEY_HOST=localhost
 VALKEY_PORT=6379
 VALKEY_PASSWORD=  # Optional, leave empty for development

+# Polling Service Configuration (Optional)
+# Automatic background polling keeps bot data fresh in cache
+POLLING_ENABLED=true  # Set to false to disable automatic polling POLLING_INTERVAL=10000  # Polling interval in milliseconds (default: 10000 = 10 seconds)
 ```

 **Note**: If `VALKEY_ENABLED=false` or Valkey is unavailable, the system automatically falls back to in-memory caching.
 This ensures the application works even without Valkey, though with reduced performance for multi-bot scenarios.

+**Polling Service**: The polling service runs in the background and automatically refreshes bot data (ping, open trades, balance) to keep the cache fresh.
+This ensures that when users open the dashboard, data is already available.
+The service is smart and skips bots that already have fresh cache data, reducing unnecessary API calls.
+Set `POLLING_ENABLED=false` to disable it if you prefer on-demand caching only.

 ### Frontend Environment Variables